Skip to contents

 controls

 Optional character vector of control columns in `data`.
-Numeric columns enter linearly; factor or character columns are expanded into dummies, so period or region fixed effects can be supplied as factors (in panel shift-share designs, period fixed effects are usually essential — shocks should be compared within periods).
+Numeric columns enter linearly; factor or character columns are expanded into dummies, so period or region fixed effects can be supplied as factors.
+On the shift route, period fixed effects (interacted with the sum of exposure shares) are added automatically in panels — shocks are compared within periods; on the share route in panels, supply period fixed effects here yourself.

 weights